jramb/jrambeu/content/about.md

 # Hi there

-My name is Jörg Ramb and I'm the owner of this domain `jramb.eu`.
+My name is Jörg Ramb.
+I live in Sweden.
+I am the owner of this domain `jramb.eu`.

 <!-- The theme includes: -->